KMASAHIRO/NAF_extended/README.md

 ### Train
 - Training the network
   <br>
   For more details on options, refer to `./model_pipeline/options.py`.
+  The trained model will be saved in the directory specified by `save_loc` and `exp_name` options.
   - ```
     python ./model_pipeline/train/train.py --exp_name sim_data_exp --epochs 300 --phase_alpha 3.0 --dir_ch 4
     ```